-For Japanese Yen TIBOR, the estimated market size (Overall) of the Japan unsecured call market (i.e. the underlying market) reached JPY 40.1 trillion 13 (as of July 31, 2023), increasing by approximately JPY 5.2 trillion from the prior year.
-Furthermore, reference banks determine their submission rates in "The level in which data of the underlying markets are used 14 (the above I)" ranges from a minimum of 73.0% (12 months tenor) up to 98.0% (3 months tenor).
+For Japanese Yen TIBOR, the estimated market size (Overall) of the Japan unsecured call market (i.e. the underlying market) reached JPY 31.7 trillion7 (as of July 31, 2024), decreasing by approximately JPY 8.4 trillion from the prior year.
+Furthermore, reference banks determine their submission rates in "The level in which data of the underlying markets are used (the above I)" ranges from a minimum of 62.1% (12 months tenor) up to 100% (3 months tenor).8